SRHgroup/IMPROVE_tool/README.md

   1. Simple: All features from simple model and addition of NetMHCExp, Expression and Foreginess score
   2. TME excluded: All features from simple model with addition of priority score and cellular prevelance
   3. TME included: All features from TME excluded including RNA feature:
-    CYT (geometirc mean of GZMA and PRF1) and monocytes, and Blinages gained from MCP-counter.
+    CYT (geometirc mean of GZMA and PRF1) and MCP-mean gained from MCP-counter.

 # Usage